awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.DW.Strategy.md

    + **Find the most used tables and columns from QueryLog table**

    For each rule, you can enter a weight for the sort key and a weight for the distribution key\.
 AWS SCT uses the weights you choose when it converts your schema\.
 Later, when you review the suggested keys, if you are not satisfied with the results, you can return here and change your settings\.
-For more information, see [Managing and Customizing Keys in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.DW.Keys.md)\.
+For more information, see [ Managing and Customizing Keys in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.DW.Keys.md)\.

-## Related Topics<a name="w3ab1c17c17c21b7"></a>
+## Related Topics<a name="w3ab1c17c25b7"></a>

 + [Choose the Best Sort Key](http://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key.html)